Deracination/DQSD-Code/trunk/dqsd/src/ReadMe.txt

 	- Make sure the paths in build.cmd match your private VS.NET, Windows SDK and NSIS paths
 	- Make sure you have the NSISXML plug-in installed

+- Update version stuff
 	- Update version resource in DQSDTools DLL

-- Update version stuff in scripts
 	- Update version in version.xml
 	- Set date for latest changes in ChangeLog.txt
-	- Commit changes
+	- Commit changes (???)

 - Build DLL and installer
 	- Run build_all.cmd